SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.postimg.cc/SsPZgzmd/Interestovertime4.png)

 This blue box touches upon a very complicated problem: the challenge seeming so massive that you give up on it, unaware that the real bar is lower.
-I don't know how to solve this without the contradictory messaging of "Guys come to as many sessions as possible," and "You just need to do 2 sessions in the whole month of round 3 to get into the club."
+I don't know how to solve this without the contradictory messaging of "Guys come to as many sessions as possible," alongside, "You just need to do 2 sessions in the whole month of round 3 to get into the club."

 ![enter image description here](https://i.postimg.cc/ZYGmRW66/Interestovertime5-with-bonus.png)